majidtaherkhani/etf-service/README.md

 * **Currency:** All prices are in USD (no currency conversion applied).
 * **CSV Format:** Strictly follows `name, weight` headers.

+## 💡 Project Philosophy & Design Decisions

+**1. Polyglot Persistence (Technical Showcase)**
+This project was designed as a demonstration of **backend engineering skills**.
+I intentionally chose a multi-cloud stack (AWS, GCP, Render) and distinct storage layers (PostgreSQL, TimescaleDB, Firebase).

+**2. Raw Data as "Source of Truth"**
+The system implements a **Raw Data First** approach.
+By archiving the original CSV files in Object Storage, we maintain an immutable "Source of Truth."
+This ensures data integrity and allows for potential re-ingestion or auditing in the future, decoupling the storage layer from the application logic.

 ## ⚙️ Local Setup & Installation

 To run this project locally, you must have **Docker** installed and a PostgreSQL instance with the **TimescaleDB** extension.